 One of the premier neotropical sites for biological studies, La Selva is a Mecca not only for scientists, but also hardcore birders and serious naturalists.
-The state-of-the-art laboratory facilities on the edge of the rain forest have allowed researchers at La Selva the opportunity to make many exciting new discoveries about the workings of the most incredibly complex and biologically diverse ecosystem on planet earth.
+The state-of-the-art laboratory facilities on the edge of the rain forest have allowed researchers the opportunity to make many exciting new discoveries about the workings of the most incredibly complex and biologically diverse ecosystem on planet earth.
 La Selva Biological Station is favoured with a unique flora and fauna viewing experience.
-Agouties, sloth, howler and spider monkeys are seen frequently, as well as a wide variety of plants.
-Nearly half of the 850 species of birds in Costa Rica inhabit these lowlands, more than 70 species of bats and 5 of the 6 species of cats in the country.
+Nearly half of the 850 species of birds in Costa Rica inhabit these lowlands, more than 70 species of bats and 5 of the 6 species of felines in the country.

 La Selva Biological Station